The greatest power in the world is the power of love. When you consciously bring love into any situation, you will transform it.

 I was taken completely by surprise.
-It was like magic, all my fear and upset-ness drained out of me and I could breath again, I could find the words I needed to express myself.
+It was like magic, all my fear and upset-ness drained out of me and I could breathe again.
+I could find the words I needed to express myself.

-This was a huge lesson for me, the power of love was no longer only a theory, I used it and had an amazing result.
+This was a huge lesson for me, the power of love was no longer just a theory.
+I used it and had an amazing result.

 I knew that remembering to bring love into difficult situations would not be easy.
 Love is illusive and hard to call upon when you're caught in the middle of feeling lots of other emotions like resentment, fear, guilt, anger, or blame.

 The last thing you think to feel at those times is love, but it's the power that can transform any negative situation.